Jump to main content

 Did your plant thrive?
 That is expected!

 In this project, you tried hydroponics—the process of growing plants in nutrient-rich water.
-In hydroponics, the plant grows in a medium that retains moisture but does not contain nutrients.
-Instead, the nutrients are mixed into the water.
+In hydroponics, the plant grows in a medium that retains moisture but does not contain enough nutrients to sustain the plant.
+Instead, the essential nutrients are mixed into the water.
 A plant with its roots in soil expends a lot of energy extracting its nutrition from the soil.
-In hydroponics, the nutrients are directly available at the plant's roots.
-So, without any work, the plant gets its water and nutrition.
-Because of this, it can spend more energy growing leaves, fruits, and flowers so it generally grows more in a shorter amount of time.
+However, in hydroponic systems the nutrients are directly available at the plant's roots.
+So, with less work, the plant gets both its water and nutrition rapidly.
+Because of this, it can spend more energy growing leaves, fruits, and flowers so it generally grows faster and even bigger in a shorter amount of time.

 Digging Deeper